 Title III provides an extensive list of “public accommodations” in § 12181(7), including such a wide variety of things as an inn, a restaurant, a theater, an auditorium, a bakery, a laundromat, a depot, a museum, a zoo, a nursery, a day care center, and a gymnasium.
 All the items on this list, however, have something in common.
 They are actual, physical places where goods or services are open to the public, and places where the public gets those goods or services.
 The principle of noscitur a sociis requires that the term, “place of public accommodation,” be interpreted within the context of the accompanying words, and this context suggests that some connection between the good or service complained of and an actual physical place is required.”

 A case involving eBay also noted (also from the Ninth Circuit Court) that because eBay's services are not connected to any ‘actual, physical place, eBay is not subject to the ADA.

-So the precedent seems to be mounting in California, Arizona, Washington, Oregon, Montana and other states in the 9th Circuit Court System.
-However, keep in mind, if you have both a website and a physical storefront or location, the ADA may apply.
+So the precedent seems to be mounting in California, Arizona, Washington, New York, Oregon, Montana and other states in the 9th Circuit Court System.
+However, keep in mind that if you have both a website and a physical storefront or location, the ADA may apply.

 Contact an Internet Lawyer

 Our firm is a leader in internet piracy and technology law in the United States.
 Call us if you are facing a legal issue involving arbitration, mediation or litigation or issues with the United States Copyright Office or USPTO.
 We handle photo infringement, torrent illegal downloads (ex.
 Strike 3 Holdings cases), TV signal piracy, and software audits (ex.
 Autodesk audit demand letters and BSA software alliance demands).
 Call us at (877) 276-5084.